vudinhso/Kinematics-JacoRobot-ModernRobotics/README.md

 A more compact library is as follows:
 - fcn_MatrixExp6.m: takes as argument the screw axis S and the angle theta
   - VecToso3.m: takes a 3d vector as argument, return the so(3) skew-symmetric matrix.

+For inverse kinematics with screw theory:
+- IK_4DOF_screw.m
+- IK_6DOF_curv_screw.m
+- IK_6DOF_sphr_screw.m